grip-on-software/data-gathering/README.md

 - `$CRON_PERIOD`: The frequency of which the scrape should be attempted, i.e., how often to perform the preflight checks and obtain data from sources if all checks pass.
 The period may be `15min`, `hourly`, `daily`, `weekly` and `monthly`.
-This enables the 'Daemon' mode of the scraper and is also necessary for the operation of the scraper web API.
+This enables the 'Daemon' mode of the scraper.
 - `$BIGBOAT_PERIOD`: The frequency of which the status information from the BigBoat dashboard should be retrieved.
 This can hold the same values as `$CRON_PERIOD` and only takes effect if 'Daemon' mode is enabled.